Skip to content

 6. Click Generate

-You should see some new files have appeared in your file tree.
+You will see some new files appear in your file tree.

 Click here to examine these files in more detail.

-Now let’s configure our Game UI to require authenticated access via Amazon Cognito by following the below steps:
+Let us configure our Game UI to require authenticated access via Amazon Cognito using these steps:

 1. Install the Nx Console VSCode Plugin if you haven't already